kentcdodds/bookshelf/README.md

 ## Pre-Workshop Instructions/Requirements

-**NOTE: This repository is used for a two-part workshop**
+**NOTE: This repository is used for a multi-part workshop**

 In order for us to maximize our efforts during the workshop, please complete the following things to prepare.

 - 📺 only necessary if the workshop is remote via Zoom
 - 👋 specific to the material for this workshop
-- 2️⃣ Only needed to prepare for part 2 of this workshop
+- 3️⃣ Only needed to prepare for part 2 of this workshop

 - [ ] 👋 Setup the project (follow the setup instructions below) (~5 minutes)
 - [ ] 📺 Install and setup [Zoom](https://zoom.us) on the computer you will be